DISPLACED PEOPLE AROUND THE WORLD

 NEW REFUGEES EACH DAY

-YEARS MOST REFUGEES WAIT
+YEARS MOST REFUGEES ARE DISPLACED

 Refugees flee violence and persecution in their homeland.
 During their refugee journey, they experience destruction of possessions, murder of family members, torture, terror, and hopelessness.
 They arrive in the United States with almost nothing but the clothes they are wearing and face the difficult challenge of starting over in a new language and culture with limited help from the government and voluntary agencies.